Rudolf Höss: Mass murder

 Höss experimented with various gassing methods.
 According to Eichmann's trial testimony in 1961, Höss told him that he used cotton filters soaked in sulfuric acid for early killings.
 Höss later introduced hydrogen cyanide (prussic acid), produced from the pesticide Zyklon B, to the process of extermination, after his deputy Karl Fritzsch had tested it on a group of Russian prisoners in 1941.
 With Zyklon B, he said that it took three to 15 minutes for the victims to die and that "we knew when the people were dead because they stopped screaming."
-In an interview at Nuremberg after the war, Höss commented that after observing the prisoners die by Zyklon B, " ...this gassing set my mind at rest for the mass extermination of the Jews was to start soon."
+In an interview at Nuremberg after the war, Höss commented that after observing the prisoners die by Zyklon B, "... this gassing set my mind at rest for the mass extermination of the Jews was to start soon."

 In 1942, Höss began a forced sexual relationship with an Austrian communist political prisoner at Auschwitz, Eleonore Hodys (or Nora Mattaliano-Hodys).
 She became pregnant and was imprisoned in a standing-only arrest cell.
 Released from the cell, Hodys had an abortion in a camp hospital in 1943 and, according to her later testimony, just barely evaded being selected to be killed.
-These events and corruption rumours may have led to Höss's temporary recall from the Auschwitz command in 1943.
-The level of corruption at Auschwitz had risen so high that, in the autumn of 1943, Lieutenant Konrad Morgen and his assistant Wiebeck were tasked with investigating both the embezzlements taking place in the camp and Höss's illegal relationship.
+These events and corruption rumours may have led to Höss' temporary recall from the Auschwitz command in 1943.
+The level of corruption at Auschwitz had risen so high that, in the autumn of 1943, Lieutenant Konrad Morgen and his assistant Wiebeck were tasked with investigating both the embezzlements taking place in the camp and Höss' illegal relationship.
 Morgen interviewed Hodys and Höss and intended to proceed against Höss, but the case was dismissed.
 Morgen, Wiebeck and Hodys gave testimony after the war.

 After being replaced as the Auschwitz commander by Arthur Liebehenschel, on 10 November 1943, Höss assumed Liebehenschel's former position as the head of Amt D I in Amtsgruppe D of the SS Main Economic and Administrative Office (WVHA); Höss also was appointed deputy of the inspector of the concentration camps under Richard Glücks.